BrannonCopeland/Brannon.github.io/README.md

 My favorite things to do consist of going fishing with my family or staying home and playing video games.
 My academic interests are learning more about databases and computers.
 ## Websites I Recommend
-- [Github](https://github.com)--Github is a wonderful website to start to learn to code.
+- [Github](https://github.com) -- Github is a wonderful website to start to learn to code.
-- [YouTube](www.youtube.com)--YouTube is a website that allows you to either learn information or for entertainment purposes.
+- [YouTube](www.youtube.com) -- YouTube is a website that allows you to either learn information or for entertainment purposes.